Sam-a-lot/CV/README.md

-# My own website, created during the Web Dev course I'm following and updated as I go along. :)
+Created this during a web dev course when I was in tutorial hell.
+It looks like shit.
+Ignore, pls.